gsistelos/Inception/README.md

 # Inception

-This is a system administration project with Docker containers.
+A system administration project with Docker containers.

 It utilizes Docker image virtualization to run a web server with Nginx, a MariaDB database, and a WordPress webpage.

 # Dependencies